Best Hikes in Big Bear, CA: 11 Awesome Hiking Trails

 4. Hanna Flat Trail

 The hike from Hanna Flat is a hidden gem only the locals (and us) seem to know about.
-While it doesn’t offer the same spectacular views as some of the other hikes on our list, you’ll enjoy a variety of Southern California landscapes such as meadows, low shrubland, and gorgeous alpine forests.
+While it doesn’t offer the same spectacular views as some of the other hikes on our list, you’ll enjoy a variety of Southern California’s natural beauty such as beautiful alpine meadows of seasonal wildflowers, low shrubland, and gorgeous alpine forests.

 You can start this hike from either direction, but we recommend starting from the trailhead at the Hanna Flat Campground.
 That way, you can choose whether you want to extend your trip for another two miles down the Grays Peak Trail for views of both this peak and Delamar Mountain.